camarman/GTRPy/docs/equations.md

 # Equations

 This is the list of the all equations used in the program.
-Now, you can easily compare the written equations with the code (under the `gtrpy/src` directory).
+You can easily compare the written equations with the code (`gtrpy/src`).

 ## Tensors